Publications

 our way to the IMCoS weekend in

-The plain paperback cover, adorned by a rather stern portrait of Ortelius together
+The plain paperback cover, adorned by a rather stern portrait of Ortelius

-in the Introduction van den Broecke
+well-constructed and in the Introduction van

-explains the reasons for his research into a sample of on verso texts.
+den Broecke explains the reasons for his research into a sample of on verso texts.

 As he explains, the texts on the back of the maps, and not just those by